iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 > Mine barely checks (once in 14 days) but my friends checks multiple times a day.
 I'm nearer much more people than them so I don't understand.<br> :date: __2020-10-11 11:19:25__

 > I downloaded the app.
 I get that someone will notify me if I come into contact with someone who has the app and then tests positive.
 However, I feel it should give people either daily or weekly updates of places that the person has been and I wonder when two mobile phones that have the app downloaded on the phones - do they react to each other.
 Another thing is people on the island of ireland both north and south of the island should be able to use both apps together.<br> :date: __2020-10-06 23:59:37__

-> Whose bright idea was it to remove the statistics section (daily number changes etc.) from the app, and not adding a link to where the information can be found?<br> :date: __2020-10-05 18:42:45__